nkwiecienn/Constraint-programming/01. The Wallet Problem/README.md

 output ["F = \(F), L = \(L), Z = \(Z), J = \(J)"];
 ```
-My goal is to make a general solution to this problem.
+My goal is to create a general solution to this problem.